-The request for accommodation and the corresponding documentation should be received no later than 4 weeks prior to the beginning of the semester to ensure that services will be available in time for the first class meeting.
-The student is required to submit the Request for Accommodation Form prior to the beginning of each semester (s)he is registered to ensure that accommodations continue for that semester.
+Requesting accommodations before the semester is preferable, but not required.
+The student should submit the Request for Accommodation Form prior to the beginning of each semester (s)he is registered to ensure that accommodations continue for that semester.
 Depending on the accommodation, there may be a time delay before accommodations can be implemented.

 The Review Process

 The Director for University-wide Disability Services will review the documentation and make recommendations concerning the requested accommodations.
 The evaluation process includes a review of the documentation and a review to ensure that the accommodations do not alter the fundamental goals and essential standards of the program or service in question.
 Once the review process has been completed, the student will be informed.
 This process usually takes 3-4 weeks.

 The AAP Director of Student and Faculty Services will coordinate the delivery of the accommodations.
 The student’s instructor will be notified in writing of the accommodation(s).
 When appropriate, the advisor and the Student and Faculty Services Coordinator at the teaching site will also be notified.
 Please note that the type of disability will not be disclosed.
 The privacy rights of each student are honored to the fullest extent possible.
 It is recommended that the student make contact with the instructor on the first day of class, to discuss the accommodations.